LaBiOmicS/slides/slides/aula-bioinfo/content-bioinfo.md

 ====

-10. Refaça as pesquisas com os termos:
+10. Refaça as pesquisas com os termos disponíveis no item 4 do arquivo PDF do ESTUDO DIRIGIDO: MÉTODOS BIOINFORMÁTICOS I.

-ubiquitin-protein ligase AND Arabidopsis thaliana ubiquitin-protein ligase [PROT] AND Arabidopsis thaliana [ORGN] NP_001318308

 ====